British Library: Online, electronic and digital resources

 The British Library makes a number of images of items within its collections available online.
 Its Online Gallery gives access to 30,000 images from various medieval books, together with a handful of exhibition-style items in a proprietary format, such as the Lindisfarne Gospels.
 This includes the facility to "turn the virtual pages" of a few documents, such as Leonardo da Vinci's notebooks.
 Catalogue entries for many of the illuminated manuscript collections are available online, with selected images of pages or miniatures from a growing number of them, and there is a database of significant bookbindings.

-The British Library's commercial secure electronic delivery service was started in 2003 at a cost of £6 million.
-This offers more than 100 million items (including 280,000 journal titles, 50 million patents, 5 million reports, 476,000 US dissertations and 433,000 conference proceedings) for researchers and library patrons worldwide which were previously unavailable outside the Library because of copyright restrictions.
-In line with a government directive that the British Library must cover a percentage of its operating costs, a fee is charged to the user.
-However, this service is no longer profitable and has led to a series of restructures to try to prevent further losses.

 When Google Books started, the British Library signed an agreement with Microsoft to digitise a number of books from the British Library for its Live Search Books project.
 This material was only available to readers in the US, and closed in May 2008.
 The scanned books are currently available via the British Library catalogue or Amazon.

 In October 2010 the British Library launched its Management and business studies portal.
 This website is designed to allow digital access to management research reports, consulting reports, working papers and articles.

 In November 2011, four million newspaper pages from the 18th and 19th centuries were made available online as the British Newspaper Archive.
 The project planned to scan up to 40 million pages over the next 10 years.
 The archive is free to search, but there is a charge for accessing the pages themselves.

 As of 2022, Explore the British Library is the latest iteration of the online catalogue.
 It contains nearly 57 million records and may be used to search, view and order items from the collections or search the contents of the Library's website.
 The Library's electronic collections include over 40,000 ejournals, 800 databases and other electronic resources.
 A number of these are available for remote access to registered St Pancras Reader Pass holders.

-PhD theses are available via the E-Theses Online Service (EThOS).
+PhD theses are currently not available via the E-Theses Online Service (EThOS) since the cyberattack but the library intends to start work to restore the collection later in 2026.